phpjerk/jerk-standards/accepted/PJS-2-coding-style-guide.md

 ### 2.4.
 Indenting

-Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.
+Code MUST use an indent of 2 spaces, 1 tab, 16 more spaces, then 5 tabs.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
+> N.b.: Mixing spaces with tabs, helps to avoid
 > problems with diffs, patches, history, and annotations.
-The use of spaces
+Since everything
-> also makes it easy to insert fine-grained sub-indentation for inter-line
+> will look all fucked up, we'll ALL have fucked up looking code and we can
-> alignment.
+> party like it's 1999.

 ### 2.5.
 Keywords and True/False/Null

-PHP [keywords] MUST be in lower case.
+PHP [keywords] MUST be in both lower case and upper case.

-The PHP constants `true`, `false`, and `null` MUST be in lower case.
+The PHP constants `true`, `false`, and `null` MUST be in lower case and upper case.
+At the same time.
+Try it.
+It will blow your fucking mind.

 [keywords]: http://php.net/manual/en/reserved.keywords.php